morosanmihail/HA-LondonTfL/README.md

         max: 3  # Optional.
 3 items by default
 ```

+Alternatively, you can add integration via the Integrations menu by searching for `London TfL`.
+There is, unfortunately, a bug currently with no form hints being displayed.

 Also available is support for the Upcoming Media card.
 Random, yes, but it works as a decent visualiser of all upcoming times.